 Caving to pressure from supporters, PayPal releases WikiLeaks’ funds.
 UPDATE: As of 12:10am PST on December 9, Paypal.com is widely unreachable according to our own checks and numerous reports on Twitter.

 We have more information about the attacks here.
 UPDATE: PayPal, hours after being unreachable, is back online and can be reached following the previously reported downtime.
 In a reversal of course, PayPal has released funds remaining in an account associated with WikiLeaks according to a post on PayPal’s blog.
 Last week, a statement from PayPal indicated, the company had suspended the account following claims by the U.S. that the activities of WikiLeaks violated the law.
 According to the report, PayPal acted of their own volition, without being contacted by any government agency.
 Now it appears attacks from the supporters of WikiLeaks have caused PayPal to re-think their position.
 From the PayPal blog post: Release of the funds come after a slew of denial-of-service (DOS) attacks earlier this week aimed at WikiLeaks’ providers.

-PayPal PayPal's corporate headquarters in San Jose, California PayPal is an international e-commerce business allowing payments and money transfers to be made through the Internet.
+What are your thoughts?
+PayPal.
+PayPal's corporate headquarters in San Jose, California eBay, PayPal, Kijiji, and StubHub in Toronto PayPal is an international e-commerce business allowing payments and money transfers to be made through the Internet.